nihilistcoin/nihilistcoin/doc/build-unix.md

 Security
 --------
-To help make your anoncoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:
+To help make your nihilistcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:

 * Position Independent Executable